Marce3200/mentorexpress-back/DOCKER_SETUP.md

 > This Docker Compose setup is for **local development only**.
 For production:
 >
 > - Use strong passwords
-> - Don't expose phpMyAdmin
+> - Don't expose Drizzle Studio in production
 > - Use environment variables from secrets
 > - Configure proper backups
 > - Use SSL/TLS connections